 Memory makes us.
-If we couldn't recall the who's, what's, where's, and when's of our everyday lives, we'd never be able to manage.
+If we couldn't recall the who, what, where, and when of our everyday lives, we would never be able to manage.
 We mull over ideas in the present with our short-term (or working) memory, while we store past events and learned meanings in our long-term (episodic or semantic) memory.

 What's more, memory is malleable–and it tends to decay with age.
-So stay sharp by reading our articles on the riddles of recollection!
+So stay sharp by reading our articles on the science of recollection.